mabruras/sqapi/resources/docs/CONNECTORS.md

 ## Topics
-Topics are the different set of Connector Types, which defines an external system - independent of technology.
+Topics are the different set of Connector types, which defines an external system - independent of technology.
-Within each Topic, there are multiple Connector Types - which is technology dependent.
+Within each Topic, there are multiple Connector types - which is technology specific.

+This section lists all the Connector topics with complete set of their Connector types, thus creating this the main documentation for the Connector topics and -types.

 ### Data Store
 Data Store is a Topic for connecting towards a object storage solution.
 The object storage could be everything from a disk storage, to a Amazon S3 bucket.

 ###### Structure
-The Data Store Types are not instantiated as objects, but used directly as static modules.
+The Data Store types are not instantiated as objects, but used directly as static modules.